anuvasingh/anuvasingh/README.md

 # Anuva Singh's Portfolio
 My name is Anuva Singh.
 I am 18 years old living in Allen, texas.
 I love doing crafts, watching movies/shows, and being outside in nature.
-I am starting this portfolio for some projects I will be doing.
+I am starting this portfolio for some projects I will be doing :3 <3

 ## Skills
 - Python